Past and Future of Research Funding: From Beginnings to New Developments

 In a recent article our group proposed a third way: A lottery-first approach, in which a lottery determines who is eligible to submit a full proposal.
 In the talk, I will present the approach theoretically and present empirical data around fairness, costs, and satisfaction.

-Finally, I will consider why, despite these criticisms and emerging alternatives, the funding system remains resistant to change, and which functions beyond selecting proposals on epistemic merit may help explain this persistence.
+Finally, I considered why, despite these criticisms and emerging alternatives, the funding system remains resistant to change, and which functions beyond selecting proposals on epistemic merit may help explain this persistence.

 About the speaker